vega/vega-lite/site/docs/composition/repeat.md

 },
 ```

+Please notice that if you try the chart above using areas, these won't be stacked as the stacking [layout algorithm expects data in long format](https://github.com/vega/vega-lite/issues/6891).
+Instead, try folding the data first.

 ### Multi-series Line Chart with Repeated Layers

 You can also use `repeat` with `layer` to create a multi-series line chart.
 Here we map a repeater field as data value ([`datum`](datum.html)) for the color encoding.